kpascascio/preflight-test/README.md

 - Other HTTP Methods (Put, Delete, Patch, etc.) triggers the browsers pre-flight request.

+- Chrome's browser network tab shows both the request and response in the same

+- Chrome reads XHR and Fetch differently.

+- Chrome reads Axios request as XHR.

+- Axios data is sent as FormData if the Content-Type isn't specified

+- Each request in the Network tab of Chrome is it's own 'Package', meaning that it consist of the Response, Request, Data (if there is any), and General information about the cycle.
+Read Chrome docs.

 ### Additional resources to read
 - [Cross-Domain AJAX for XMPP HTTP Binding Made Easy](https://metajack.im/2010/01/19/crossdomain-ajax-for-xmpp-http-binding-made-easy/)